BIBLE PASSAGE:

 darkness to enjoy and bask in the light of the Lord, but some will.

-When we use a flashlight in the in the woods at night, it will cast a
+When we use a flashlight in the woods at night, it will cast a light

-light of the world is, Jesus reaches all of the darkness of man; no
+of the world is, Jesus reaches all the darkness of man; there are no

-When God’s light shines, the sinful man is exposed and has to make
+When God’s light shines, the sinful man is exposed and must make

 return to the darkness.
 We can see why the scriptures tell us that